shortcakesweets/necro-wordle/README.md

   You can see the priority table whenever you want.

  Not seeded, thus you can un-spoiler tag when you upload your answers

+## How to play

+  Download this repository, Or you could just download the [Version2 Folder](https://github.com/shortcakesweets/necro-wordle/tree/main/Version2).

+  To run the game you only need these two files : *Necro-wordle.exe*, *Necro-wordle.pck*

+  To actually see the code and debug, You should download latest version Godot Engine.
+(It's free)